Skip to content

 • weight_hh: Maps the hidden state to the hidden state.

-• bias: Bias vector (not present if use_bias=false)
+• bias_ih: Bias vector for the input-hidden connection (not present if use_bias=false)

 • hidden_state: Initial hidden state vector (not present if train_state=false)